 - These are investigative questions, quantitative exercises, and research problems.
-For some of these you will need to use computer resources like the web, find outside sources, make plots, etc. - We may have periodic "workshops" during class time in which you will can use computers in the astronomy lab to make progress with the assignments with my help, but the majority of the work for the assignments will have to be done outside of class time (I can still help you, of course). - No late assignments will be accepted.
-If there is a serious illness or other similar situation which warrants special consideration, accommodation can be made in consultation with the house prefect or dean only.
+For some of these you will need to use computer resources like the web, find outside sources, make plots, etc. - We may have periodic "workshops" during class time in which you can use laptops to make progress with the assignments with my help, but the majority of the work for the assignments will have to be done outside of class time (I can still help you, of course). - No late homework/research assignments will be accepted.
+If there is a serious illness or other similar situation which warrants special consideration, accommodation can be made in consultation with the house prefect or the dean only.